Logo for A Accredited mold inspection Service.

 Mold inspection and testing in progress image.

 No home mold test kit can compete with a true mold inspection by a licensed and certified mold inspector.
-A mold inspector is more expensive but he or she will take samples using a spore trap and pump similar in many ways to the one above.
+A mold inspector is more expensive but he or she will take samples using a spore trap and pump.
 Such pumps allow for direct examination of the spores under the microscope regardless of growth rate.
-Most importantly he or she should look for your mold problems source, and hopefully find it’s causes, and make recommendations bases on years of experience.
-You do not get these services with any test kit.
+Also, mold inspector’s samples give a count of spores so you know if the level are normal levels of mold or are elevated levels in your home.

 Close up of Toxic Black Mold on a wall in West Palm Beach Florida

 Close up of Toxic Black Mold on a wall in West Palm Beach Florida.
+This image was taken by our mold tester during mold inspections and testing in West Palm.

 References: